JHelton404/semantic-html/README.md

 * DRY'd up the unnecessary repeats of code in css.style
 * Added alt tags to images in index.html
 * Fixed a bug where the button on "Search Engine Optimization" did not lead to corresponding article
+* Added a showcase screenshot for preview of website

 # Website Screenshot and URL
 ![Horiseon Website](.\assets\images\showcase-screenshot.jpg)